IRNAS/PitStop1/testing/high pressure durability/README.md

 * Polyethylene (PE) plastics - 8 bar of pressure for 16 hours

 We have measured a maximum 5.4 mm deformation at the top middle of the case.
-Unfortunatelly no image of this test is available.
+Unfortunately, no image of this test is available.

 ## Conclusion
 While enclosure made from polyoxymethylene (POM) passed both tests, we have discoved that the enclosure made from polyethylene (PE) was a lot weaker.
 Tests under only 8 bar showed a large deformation and we have therefore concluded that PE is not suitable for PitStop Tag and Camera enclosures if the design remains unchanged.
 If the wall thickness of the enclosure would be increased PE could be suitable as well but more tests sould be conducted to confirm that.